finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Maple Features
 - Resize cards based off \<cardSize\>
 - Allow cards to snap to each other when moving them in *Play Mode*
-- Allow card zones to be defined within certain spaces of the play area in *Play Mode*
+- Allow card zones to be defined within certain spaces of the play area in *Play Mode* (i.e. lands/creatures/etc)
-- Allow for setting different double-click actions in *Play Mode*
+- Allow for setting different double-click actions in *Play Mode* (i.e. rotate 90, toggle rotation, toggle facedown, move to hand, etc.)
-- Press and hold (or right-click) to bring up card actions in *Play Mode*
+- Press and hold (or right-click) to bring up card actions in *Play Mode* (see above)
-- Synchronize dice across all connected players in *Play Mode*
-- Synchronize points across all connected players in *Play Mode*
+- Support special action buttons in *Play Mode* (i.e. button to reset rotation for all cards)
-- Show indication of when a deck is shuffled in *Play Mode*
 - Support zooming in/out in *Play Mode*
 - Support rolling multiple dice at once from the *Dice Menu* in *Play Mode*
 - Support different colored dice in *Play Mode*